Geannele/Library_API/README.md

 ## Endpoints🚀
 ### User Endpoints 👤
+**Method:** POST
-POST users/register.
+**Endpoint:** users/register.
 Register a new user.
+**Payload: **

 POST users/login.
 Login and obtain JWT token
 GET /users/displayAll.
 View all users in the system.

-### Book Endpoints
+### Book Endpoints 📚
+POST /books/add: Add a new book.
+PUT /books/update: Update an existing book.
+DELETE /books/delete: Delete a book by ID.
+GET /books/displayAll: Retrieve all books in the library.
+GET /books/displayauthorsbooks: Display all books by a specific author (pass author ID).
+GET /books/displaytitlebooks: Search books by title.
+GET /books/displaygenrebooks: Search books by genre.